flowstack-ai/genre-classifier-gpt2/README.md

 | 4 | 1.26404 | 1.30743 | 0.60914 | 0.60341 |

 ## Inference
-The GPT-GC was given sample movie descriptions for inference purposes and it showed impressive results for a model that was fine-tuned on a decoder only tranformer not  suitable for text classification tasks.
+The GPT-GC was given sample movie descriptions for inference purposes and it showed impressive results for a model that was fine-tuned on a decoder only transformer not  suitable for text classification tasks.
 Below are some samples with their predictions and actual labels:

 | # | Movie Description | Predicted Genre | Actual Genre |
 | --- | --- | --- | --- |